JordanAsh/badge/README.md

 # Batch Active learning by Diverse Gradient Embeddings (BADGE)
 An implementation of the BADGE batch active learning algorithm.
-Details are provided in our article, [Deep Batch Active Learning by Diverse, Uncertain Gradient Lower Bounds](https://arxiv.org/abs/1906.03671), which will appear as a talk in ICLR 2020.
+Details are provided in our article, [Deep Batch Active Learning by Diverse, Uncertain Gradient Lower Bounds](https://arxiv.org/abs/1906.03671), which was presented as a talk in ICLR 2020.
 This code was built by modifying [Kuan-Hao Huang's deep active learning repository](https://github.com/ej0cl6/deep-active-learning).

 # Dependencies